googlefonts/googlefonts.github.io/gf-guide/tools.md

 See the useful links section at the bottom of this page to bring you up to speed.

-**Note:** If you are not familiar with the concepts listed above, and do not wish to learn about them; we recommend you to try following the [github repository requirements](https://googlefonts.github.io/gf-guide/upstream.html) as close as possible, as well as the [font file requirements](https://googlefonts.github.io/gf-guide/requirements.html), and a GF Team Member will help you with the tooling and building process of your font.
+**Note:** If you are not familiar with the concepts listed above, and do not wish to learn about them, we recommend you to try following the [github repository requirements](https://googlefonts.github.io/gf-guide/upstream.html) as closely as possible, as well as the [font file requirements](https://googlefonts.github.io/gf-guide/requirements.html), and a GF Team Member will help you with the tooling and building process of your font.

 ## Setting up a working environment

-Most of these tools are Python-based, but you may need to install some other tools before to install them. *Each OS's specificities* *can’t be detailed here; therefore, it is your responsibility to search the Internet to find the right way to install and use these tools according to your own environment.*
+Most of these tools are Python-based, but you may need to install some other tools before. *Each OS's specificities* *can’t be detailed here; therefore, it is your responsibility to search the Internet to find the right way to install and use these tools according to your own environment.*

 To work with Google Fonts, you would need to install at least: